Why Do I Feel Like Hugging Myself? Self-Hug Meaning & Body Signals

 What does hugging yourself mean?

-Hugging yourself often means the body is reaching for emotional comfort, reassurance, or steadiness.
-It can be a self-soothing body signal, especially when a feeling is present but not fully explained yet.
+Hugging yourself often means the body is reaching for emotional comfort, reassurance, steadiness, or a temporary sense of security.
+It can be a self-soothing body signal, especially when a feeling, anticipation, or uncertainty is present but not fully explained yet.

 In everyday body language, a self-hug may suggest emotional vulnerability, overwhelm, loneliness, tenderness, or a wish to feel contained.
 It can also appear when you are trying to keep yourself steady while something inside feels exposed.